apache/xmlbeans/xkit/README.txt

 Kit contents:

-(1) One copy of xbean.jar, which contains XMLBeans.
+(1) One copy of xmlbeans-4.0.1.jar, which contains XMLBeans.
-    Should work on any JDK 1.6.x or newer.
+    Should work on any JDK 1.8.x or newer.
-    ./lib/xbean.jar

-(2) One copy of resolver.jar from Apache xml-commons.
-See scomp
-    documentation for when it is needed.
-    ./lib/resolver.jar
+    ./lib/xmlbeans-4.0.1.jar

-(3) License information for XML Beans and included libraries
+(2) License information for XML Beans and included libraries
     ./LICENSE.txt
     ./NOTICE.txt

-(4) One folder full of command-line scripts, pointing to the
+(3) One folder full of command-line scripts, pointing to the
     useful main() functions in the JAR.
     ./bin

-(5) A copy of the plain javadoc tree for org.apache.xmlbeans.*
+(4) A copy of the plain javadoc tree for org.apache.xmlbeans.*
     ./docs/javadocs

-(6) A preliminary collection of nicely formatted user-level
-    documentation HTML
-    ./docs/guide

-(7) Samples that show the use of the XMLBeans API.
+(5) Samples that show the use of the XMLBeans API.
 (You'll
     also find more samples at the XMLBeans web site.)
     ./samples